Northampton–Market Harborough line: Heritage railway

 The Welland Valley Rail Revival Group which had campaigned to keep the line open changed its name to Northampton Steam Railway and based itself in the old goods yard at Pitsford and Brampton station.
 The track was lifted by British Rail and the trackbed was sold to Northamptonshire County Council for use as a "linear park" named the Brampton Valley Way.

-The Railway Society arranged to lease part of the trackbed from the County Council and began rebuilding the line as a heritage railway.
-The name was changed in 1992 to Northampton & Lamport Railway due to the presence of a large number of diesel locomotives.
-A Light Railway Order was granted and the Grand Opening took place on 31 March 1996.
+The Railway Society arranged to lease part of the trackbed from the county council and began rebuilding the line as a heritage railway.
+The name was changed in 1992 to Northampton and Lamport Railway due to the presence of a large number of diesel locomotives.
+The Northampton and Lamport Light Railway Order 1995 (SI 1995/1300) was granted and the grand opening took place on 31 March 1996.

-On 30 March 2024, the Northampton & Lamport Railway opened a second station at Boughton allowing trains to run between Pitsford and Brampton and Boughton stations.
+On 30 March 2024, the Northampton and Lamport Railway opened a second station at Boughton allowing trains to run between Pitsford and Brampton and Boughton stations.

 There are plans for a future extension to Spratton.